CrunchyData/pg_featureserv/hugo/content/_index.md

 access to spatial data stored in PostGIS tables, as well as spatial processing capability based on PostGIS spatial functions.
 The service API follows the [OGC API for Features Version 1.0](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard.
-It also provides extensions
-that expose more of the powerful spatial capabilities of PostGIS.
+It extends the API to expose more of the powerful spatial capabilities of PostGIS.

 This guide walks you through how to install and use `pg_featureserv` for your spatial applications.
 The [Usage](./usage) section goes in-depth on how the service works.
 It also includes some [basic examples](./examples) of web map applications that source feature data from `pg_featureserv`.